usafa-astro-331/Astro-331X-2024/instructor_setup/README.md

 - Markdown software
   - my favorite is typora* (https://typora.io/), but it’s not free
   - typedown (`winget install typedown`) is free and good
+- version control
   - git (`winget install git.git`) version control and distribution of course material to lab/student computers
     - interfaces with github.com (https://github.com/usafa-astro-331/Astro-331X-2023)

   - Tortoisegit (`winget install Tortoisegit`) graphical interface for git—integrates with Windows’ File Explorer
+  - You may also want a robust git GUI.
+My favorite is Sourcetree* (https://sourcetreeapp.com/?v=win).
+It’s free, but requires an account from atlassian/bitbucket to activate.

+- Arduino IDE (`winget install ArduinoSA.IDE.stable`)
+  - you will sync Arduino libraries using the command line tool `arduino-cli`.
+This program is located in the course repository, and the required commands are scripted as `update_arduino.bat` and `install_libraries.bat`.
+- bash (linux command line)- execute a couple of shell scripts
+  - to get a bash terminal on windows, install ubuntu from the windows store.
+You can do this with : `winget install 9PDXGNCFSCZV`

+- onshape (browser-based) CAD software—free academic license available
+- ultimaker cura* (https://ultimaker.com/software/ultimaker-cura/#links) slicer software to convert 3D parts into a printer toolpath

 ## documentation